rezaaldama/AutoJournalEntry/README.md

 # AutoJournalKasbon
-Chrome GUI-Based Journal Automation in Odoo using Python3 with Selenium/Helim
+Journal Automation (Chrome GUI-Based) using Python3 with Selenium/Helium